Linuxbrew/homebrew-extra/CONTRIBUTING.md

 ## What formulae belong here?

-* A new formula that works on Mac or Linux should go to Homebrew/core.
+* A new formula that works on Mac or Linux should go in Homebrew/core.
-* A new formula that is Linux-only, and a formula in Linuxbrew/core depends on it, it should go in Linuxbrew/core.
+* A new formula that is Linux-only, and a formula in Linuxbrew/core depends on it, should go in Linuxbrew/core.
-* A new formula that is Linux-only, and no formula in Linuxbrew/core depends on it, it should go in Linuxbrew/extra.
+* A new formula that is Linux-only, and no formula in Linuxbrew/core depends on it, should go in Linuxbrew/extra.

 Thanks!